RitankJaikar/JavaScript-Full-Stack/ReactJS/README.md

 In normal React .js will work for Components.
 While in Vite it will not work.
 It needs to be .jsx.
 <></> -> Fragment
-Naming Convention -> Component Name + Component File Name should be same starting with Captial letter. (if not captial letter might give error).
+Naming Convention -> Component Name + Component File Name should be same starting with Captial letter. (if not capital letter might give error).

 <MyApp/> -> MyApp() will also work.
 But don't.
 <MyApp/> is parsed to convert into the DOM tree by a parser like Bable (transpiler).
 {variable} -> evaluated expression (final outcome only). if, for... will not work.
 React Source Code -> https://github.com/facebook/react/tree/main

+## Virtual DOM
-Virtual DOM -> The Virtual DOM (VDOM) is a lightweight copy of the actual DOM (Document Object Model) used in libraries like React.js to optimize UI updates and improve performance.
+The Virtual DOM (VDOM) is a lightweight copy of the actual DOM (Document Object Model) used in libraries like React.js to optimize UI updates and improve performance.
 How It Works:
 - React creates a Virtual DOM representation of the UI.
 - When state changes, a new Virtual DOM is created.